 Owning a stock whose price drops to zero is devastating to investors and the issuing company.
 If you're an investor in a public company whose stock price crashes to zero dollars, either make wall space for displaying worthless stock certificates or investigate the company further.
 There could be a unique, freakish event that caused the price decrease.
 More likely there are intrinsic operating or financial difficulties that leave little room for recovery.

-When stocks reach zero -- or even close to it -- they become over-the-counter securities, appearing on so-called pink sheets.
+When stocks reach zero – or even close to it – they become over-the-counter securities, appearing on so-called pink sheets.
 The OTC market tends to be extremely volatile and a haven for speculators hoping to make fast profits.
 While it seldom happens, OTC stocks can be popular, even after losing their stock exchange listing privileges.
-Be aware of the reasons for a stock's listing on pink sheets versus trading availability on a formal stock exchange.
+The company could still be experiencing growth, and could be relisted on a major exchange in the future.
+Be aware, however, of the reasons for a stock's listing on pink sheets versus trading availability on a formal stock exchange.

 Even a company that files a Chapter 11 bankruptcy, hoping to reorganize its finances, instead of a Chapter 7 liquidation bankruptcy, typically must cancel and eliminate its original stock, making these shares worthless.
 Should the company successfully reorganize and become financially sound, it will usually issue new stock, leaving former shareholders with worthless stock certificates.
-If former shareholders believe the company will now succeed, they must buy some of the new post-bankruptcy stock should they want to continue their investment
+An recent example of this involves Appvion, whose Employee Stock Ownership Plan may be worthless after the company filled Chapter 11.
+If former shareholders believe the company will now succeed, they must buy some of the new post-bankruptcy stock should they want to continue their investment.